 The Stoney Nakoda First Nations are composed of the Bearspaw First Nation, the Chiniki First Nation, and the Wesley First Nation.
 The Stoney Nakoda are part of the Sioux-Assiniboine Stoney language continuum and speak the Nakoda language.
 They are the original “people of the mountains”, the “Iyarhe Nakoda”.
 The Bearspaw, Chiniki and Wesley Nations were each parties to Treaty No. 7, made in 1877, but have inhabited their traditional areas along the Rocky Mountain corridor for generations.
 Oral history says that they have been there since time immemorial.
 Today the Nations share governance over reserve lands at Morley, Eden Valley, Rabbit Lake and Big Horn, Alberta.
 Stoney Nakoda Nation members continue to practice their traditional ceremonies, culture, language, values and way of life; living in harmony within the context of modern times.

-Aseniwuche Winewak Nation is well positioned for growth and economic development as a result of emerging industries and opportunities local to its traditional territory, including its fully operational fabrication shop.
+Steel River Group has proudly partnered with Aseniwuche Winewak Nation (AWN).
+AWN is well positioned for growth and economic development as a result of emerging industries and opportunities local to its traditional territory, including its fully operational fabrication shop.
 Steel River Group will work alongside the Nation to capture these opportunities by bolstering capacity and backend structures, increasing the ability to capitalize on future ventures.

 Working with Aseniwuche Winewak Nation, Steel River Group will collaborate with youth and elders, elected officials, the economic development group and band member-owned businesses to fully understand their long-term goals and vision.
 Steel River Group, through its subsidiaries and relationships, will seek to augment and build upon the economic opportunities in AWN’s traditional and surrounding areas.

-The Willow Lake Métis Nation goals include community support and engagement, development of a sustainable business department, and building a resilient community.
+Steel River Group has proudly partnered with Willow Lake Metis.
+The Willow Lake Métis Nations’ goals include community support and engagement, development of a sustainable business department, and building a resilient community.
 This is the first partnership of the Willow Lake Metis and is foundational to the success of the community goals.

 Willow Lake Métis is a community in northeastern Alberta whose members mainly reside in and around the community of Anzac, AB on the shores of Gregoire (Willow) Lake.
 Located in the heart of the Oilsands the Willow Lake Métis is a section 35 Aboriginal rights-bearing community, an Indigenous people of Canada, and the contemporary successor to the historical Métis community that existed prior to the date of effective colonial control in Alberta.